AbdulShabazz/ChatGPT-4/ECMA262.Proposal.Stricter.TypedArray.creation.from.ArrayBuffers.md

    new Uint32Array(buffer, byteOffset, length, strict = false);
 ```
 When 'strict' is true:

 - Throw a TypeError if the buffer's byte length (minus byteOffset) is not a multiple of the element size.

 - Throw a TypeError if the specified length would exceed the buffer's capacity.

-Enhance error messages to clearly indicate the mismatch between buffer size and element size.
+Enhance the error messages to clearly indicate the mismatch between buffer size and element size.

 Consider adding a 'bytesPerElement' static property to each TypedArray class for easier calculations.